 Roman numbers are used on the pages preceding chapter one.
 The first number would be used on the page immediately following the title page and the number would be ii.
-Arabic numerals begin with chapter one and include the text, illustrations, tables, through to the Curriculum Vitae.
+Chapter one begins the use of Arabic numerals, starting with number 1, and include the text, illustrations, tables, through to the Curriculum Vitae.